MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/work-split.md

 ### Finishing splitting of a work.

-In order to finish the splitting of a work, the &#39;Split work&#39; blocking reasons has to be removed.
+In order to finish the splitting of a work, the **Split work** blocking reasons has to be removed.

-There are two possibilities to remove the &#39;Split Work&#39; blocking reason.
+There are two possibilities to remove the **Split Work** blocking reason.

-The first one is that the user which is splitting the work to close the &#39;Split Work&#39; form(button in the top right corner).
-When closing the form, the &#39;Split Work&#39; blocking reasons will be removed, the &#39;Blocked&#39; state of this work will be recomputed(if there no blocking reasons left for this work, the work will be unblocked ).
+The first one is that the user which is splitting the work to close the **Split Work** form(button in the top right corner).
+When closing the form, the **Split Work** blocking reasons will be removed, the **Blocked** state of this work will be recomputed(if there no blocking reasons left for this work, the work will be unblocked ).

-The second possibility is to press the &#39;Cancel work split session&#39; button.
-When having a work header selected and pressing this button, the &#39;Split work&#39; blocking reason will be removed and the &#39;Blocked&#39; state of this work will be recomputed, similar as when closing the &#39;split work&#39; form.
+The second possibility is to press the **Cancel work split session** button.
+When having a work header selected and pressing this button, the **Split work** blocking reason will be removed and the **Blocked** state of this work will be recomputed, similar as when closing the **split work** form.
 This button can be clicked by a different user than the user which is splitting the work.

-After the &#39;Split Work&#39; blocking reason is removed(and if the &#39;Blocked&#39; state is set to No), the work can be executed on the mobile device.
+After the **Split Work** blocking reason is removed(and if the **Blocked** state is set to No), the work can be executed on the mobile device.